jeroennoten/Laravel-AdminLTE/README.md

     Changes the register link or if set `false` it will hide.
  - __`password_reset_url`__

-    Changes the password reset url.
+    Changes the password reset url or if set `false` it will hide.
  - __`password_email_url`__

     Changes the password email url.